iagoleal/iagoleal.github.io/content/posts/cuts.md

   <label for="slider-lagrangian-lambda"> Multiplier <span id="slider-lambda-value">$\lambda = 1$</span>.</label>
 </div>

-As illustrated above, the relaxation is always a cut for $f$, but we don't have control over its intercept, only over the inclination $\lambda$.
+Notice in the figure above that for many points, there is some multiplier $\lambda$ for which the relaxation touches the primal function.
+Unfortunately, we don't have control of where this happens, because we first fix the inclination and only them solve the relaxation.
 Hence, a natural question to ask is, given a parameter $x$, what inclination yields the tightest relaxation at this point?
 This is called the _dual value function_ and amounts to a minimax problem: